What is 301 Redirect?

 Redirect Chains

-This is when a URL is redirected to another URL, which in turn is redirected to yet another URL, creating a chain of redirects.
-This can slow down site loading time and create a poor user experience.
+This is when a URL is redirected to another URL which in turn is redirected to yet another URL, creating a chain of redirects.
+This can cause the site to load slowly and provide a poor user experience.

 Redirecting to Irrelevant Pages